Spoilers below, you have been warned.

 Maxima of Almerac – My Lady Maxima!
 (Action Comics #645)

 Arriving as a barbaric warlord seeking ‘the perfect mate’ to continue her line and house of Almeracian royals, Maxima began as a problematic, dated villainess.
 Over time she got relatively better and heroic, growing from that point.
 She’s easily the most popular and well known better of this roster, being adapted into the DC Animated Universe and thus being known by wider audience.
 Boasting Perez’s design and X-men influences in her look, she’s a character that’s never quite broken through and gotten the appropriate revamp or purpose.
 The New 52 had a different spin on her and that incarnation was very much in conversation with the prior one, acting as a necessary critique by a woman of the sexism and ingrained problems within the character, as conceived by two men decades ago.
 However, past that, she’s now ready for more adventuring across the space-ways.

 These are the ones that are hard to crack.
-The first two fallen ones are evidently some sort of Alien Super-Creatures of sorts, but the the other two heroes remain elusive and ever mysterious.
+The two fallen ones are evidently some sort of Alien Super-Creatures of sorts.

 What do you make of this new team and all of these old-school characters?
 Spot any you like?
 Feel free to venture out and learn more about them.
 Know what the mystery ones are?
 Let us know!